FabricAttachedMemory/Emulation/README.md

   2. Provides DHCP services via dnsmasq, and DNS resolution for names like "node02"
   2. Links all emulated VM "nodes" together on an intranet (ala The Machine)
   2. Uses NAT to connect the intranet to the host system's external network.
-1. Uses vmdebootstrap(1m) to create a new disk image (file) that serves as the template for each VM's file system.
-This is the step that pulls from the Debian mirror (see FAME_MIRROR and FAME_PROXY above).
+1. Uses vmdebootstrap(1m) to create a new disk image (file) that serves as the "golden image" for subsequent use.
+This is the step that pulls from $FAME_MIRROR possibly using $FAME_PROXY.
 Most of the configuration is specified in the templates/vmd_X.
 The specific file is dependent on the version of vmdebootstrap on the host system.
 This template file is a raw disk image yielding about eight gigabytes of file system space for a VM, more than enough for a non-graphical Linux development system.
 1. Copy the template image for each VM and customize it (hostname, /etc/hosts, /etc/resolv.conf, root and user "l4tm").
 The raw image is then converted to a qcow2 (copy-on-write) which shrinks its size down to 800 megabytes.
 That will grow with use.
 The qcow2 files are created in $FAME_OUTDIR.
 1. Emits libvirt XML node definition files and scripts to load/start/stop/unload them from libvirt/virt-manager.
 Those files are all in $FAME_OUTDIR.
 The XML files contain stanzas necessary to create the IVSHMEM connectivity (see below).